Samsung Galaxy Watch 6 rumoured to feature curved glass design

 — Ice universe (@UniverseIce) February 23, 2023

-The Galaxy Watch 5 and 4 both offered a flat glass display in comparison.
-However, the company did use a curved glass display on the Galaxy Watch Active 2, a device that Samsung launched way back in 2019.
+The Galaxy Watch 5 and 4 both offer a flat glass display in comparison.
+However, Samsung did use a curved glass display on the Galaxy Watch Active 2, a wearable Samsung launched back in 2019.

 Competitor-wise, Google’s Pixel Watch has a curved glass dome display.
-That said, Samsung may use Apple’s strategy, as its Watch 8 series has curved glass.
+That said, Samsung may use Apple’s strategy, as its Watch 8 series features curved glass.
 Apple uses its glass to hide its bezels, and Samsung does the same technique on its smartphones, so it’d make sense that Galaxy Watch 6 would follow suit.

-It’s unclear when Samsung will unveil its Galaxy Watch 6 series, but it’ll likely come alongside the company’s Galaxy Z Fold 5 and Z Flip 5.
+It’s unclear when Samsung will unveil its Galaxy Watch 6 series, but it’ll likely launch alongside the company’s Galaxy Z Fold 5 and Z Flip 5.